CloudLabsAI-Azure/Azure-AI-TDSynax/Instructions/Labs/getting-started.md

 ## Lab Guide Zoom In/Zoom Out

-1. To adjust the zoom level for the environment page, click the **A↕ : 100%** icon located next to the timer in the lab environment.
+1. To adjust the zoom level for the environment page, click the **A↕: 100%** icon located next to the timer in the lab environment.

    ![Manage Your Virtual Machine](../media/labzoom-1.png)